Changissnz/selfinterest/README.md

 of the status, circularly, the means of competition used to reach that achievement and the means of rule enabled by that achievement are supposed to be justified solely by that achievement.
-This reasoning is a big category in the antibody that disapproves of the notion of meritocratic as being as infallible as omnipotence.
+This reasoning is a big category in the antibody that disapproves of the notion of meritocratic being as infallible as omnipotence.
 In it, there is the idea that competition itself is supposed to be the domineering determinant in what is "right" or "wrong", which then subordinates the system for righteousness, that which is supposed to hover over all of human beings, to simply